RogerGee/webdeploy/doc/config.md

 plugin handlers that denote which build plugins process the targets matched.
 Multiple handlers denote a sequence of handlers that operate on the target(s).

+The target tree can be included in a variety of different files.
+NodeJS modules and JSON files are supported:

+_NodeJS module-based config files_

+    webdeploy.config.js
+    .webdeploy.config.js

+_JSON-based config files_

+    package.json
+    composer.json

 #### Build Handler Object

 The build handler object has the following schema: